wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-pages-architecture/includes/provision.md

 ### Delete portal

-If you delete a portal app, it will be removed from the list of apps and the portal web application will be deleted as well.
-However, neither the portal solutions nor portal metadata will be deleted from Dataverse.
+If you delete a portal app, it will be removed from the list of apps, and the portal web application will be deleted as well.
+However, the portal solutions or portal metadata will not be deleted from Dataverse.

 ### Existing website rows

-When a portal app is deleted or when a portal configuration is migrated from another environment, website rows are not bound to an active website.
-These rows can be used as a starting point to create a new portal that re-uses deleted or migrated portal configuration.
+When a portal app is deleted or when a portal configuration is migrated from another environment, website rows aren't bound to an active website.
+These rows can be used as a starting point to create a new portal that reuses deleted or migrated portal configuration.

 To create the portal using an existing website row, check the box **Use data from existing website record** during the provisioning process, and select the website row that you want to use.